Spotting Early and Late Signs of Alzheimer’s Disease: A Comprehensive Guide

 When to consult?

 Alzheimer’s disease develops in the brain 10 to 15 years before the first symptoms appear.
-When memory problems start to interfere with daily life, when you are worried about a parent who keeps asking the same questions, you need to go see someone.
-First the general practitioner and after the neurologist city.
+When memory problems start to interfere with daily life, when you are worried regarding a parent who keeps asking the same questions, you need to go see someone.
+First the general practitioner and following the neurologist city.
 “We can also make a memory consultation to the hospital but waiting times are often very long” warns Dr. Panchal.
 This consultation is often a source of stress and of worry more “you have to go calmly because it’s not necessarily Alzheimer’s”.
 30% of patients with Alzheimer’s-like symptoms do not have Alzheimer’s continues the researcher.
 It may be a depressiontaking medications that aggravate memory problems, biological problems (vitamin B deficiency, etc.), problems of thyroid...
 Yes, yes Alzheimer’s diagnosis is confirmed, it’s necessary to stay positive and say to yourself that it’s a good thing that it was asked early: “With the early diagnosis, we are able to have appropriate care as soon as possible and live as best we can with the disease.”
 The care is multidisciplinary: speech therapy “from the start to maintain language and communication” advises our interlocutor, physiotherapyfrom psychomotor skills… and one medical treatment.
 All of this contributes to the “secondary” prevention that is to say to prevent the disease from getting worse since today we do not know how to cure it.

 Thanks to Dr Maï Panchal, scientific director of the Fondation Vaincre Alzheimer.